 As we mentioned above, the chances are very high that you’ll stay in a hotel in Waikiki at some point during your trip.
 However, one of our best Oahu travel tips is to also make time to explore outside of the touristy area.

-- On the Windward Coast, Lanikai Beach is often voted one of the most beautiful beaches in the world.
+- On the Windward Coast, Lanikai Beach is often voted one of the most beautiful places in Hawaii.
 The sand is soft and powdery, and it’s a great place to go kayaking or paddleboarding.

 - Kualoa Ranch, also on Oahu’s east side, offers some of the most popular guided tours on the island.
 It was also a filming spot for movies and TV shows like Jurassic Park, 50 First Dates, and Lost.

-- On the southeast coast, Hanauma Bay is one of the best places to go snorkeling on Oahu.
+- On the southeast coast, you have to go snorkeling at Hanauma Bay.
 This nature preserve is a great place for beginner snorkelers to see Green Sea Turtles, Triggerfish, Tang, Surgeonfish, Butterfly Fish, Parrotfish, and more.

 - Waimea Bay is one of our favorite North Shore beaches.
 While you can expect surfers here in the winter, the water is super calm in the summertime, making it ideal for swimming and snorkeling.

 All beaches on Oahu are public land.

-You read that right; there are no private beaches on Oahu or any of the Hawaiian Islands for that matter.
-In fact, the Hawaiʻi Supreme Court ruled that the public has the right to access any beaches or shorelines throughout the state below the “upper reaches of the wash of the waves” (HRS §§ 115-4, 115-5, Revised 2010).
+You read that right; there are no private beaches on Oahu or any of the Hawaiian Islands.
+In fact, the Hawaiʻi Supreme Court ruled that the public has the right to access any beaches throughout the state below the “upper reaches of the wash of the waves” (HRS §§ 115-4, 115-5, Revised 2010).

 Be respectful of the land at all times.